Skip to main content

 The legacy media has no such excuse.
 In no way are they ignorant of the culture of lies.
 They just insist on pretending it’s not happening.
 But Bleeding Minnesota seems to have brought into sharp relief just how corrosive so much lying can be.

-We expect this administration to lie with the same fluency of Trump, if that’s even possible.
+We expect this administration to lie with the same fluency as Trump, if that’s even possible.
 But we expect more from our mainstream press, especially the New York Times, in calling out the lies, or at the very least not perpetuating them.

 I single out the Times, not just because I wish they would stop enabling these repulsive people, but also because we can no longer look to the Washington Post for a second opinion —or for any kind of responsible journalism.